PeachyDB-Inc/PeachyDB/README.md

 - **4.j)** A DATEMSK environment variable points to the DATEMSK file, which allows the following formats (%A, %T,%F, %FT%T).
 We will allow replacing this file later on.

-## 5. SELECT works under similar constraints as Apache Cassandra
+## 5. SELECT behavior
+Select works under similar constraints as Apache Cassandra
 - **5.a)** SELECT query that has WHERE clause conditions restricting all the partition key constraints can perform better than others because they can be sent to specific nodes.

 - **5.b)** SELECT query that has WHERE clause conditions which also restrict some of the primary key columns (in addition to the partition key columns) can perform even better.